PranavSriram18/genai_foundations/docs/series/moe.md

 tokens of pretraining without loss spikes.

 ## 9. Reflections
-TODO - complete
-I started this article intending to write a short note on what I anticipated would be a few key ideas.
-As I dove in, the extent of detail and innovation in the K2 and DV3 papers was quite striking - about 10 pages of writing later and I feel like I've barely scratched the surface!
-I was particularly struck by the extent of model-infrastructure codesign, and think this portends some interesting things for the future.
+I started this article intending to write a short note on a few key ideas related to scaling fine-grained sparsity.
+As I dove into the DV3 and K2 papers, the level of detail and innovation was quite striking - several pages later, it still feels like I've barely scratched the surface!
+I even had to defer some topics originally intended for this piece to a separate Part 2.

+I was particularly struck by the extent of model-infrastructure codesign.
+I've long felt the researcher-engineer dichotomy is contrived, and that progress in AI will come from teams that deeply understand both abstract ideas and the physical systems that implement them.

+I've been interested in sparsity as a theme since I first read about compressed sensing as a freshman in 2014.
+For many years, sparsity has remained something of an afterthought in ML, largely due to the challenges of getting it to work efficiently on hardware originally built for dense matrix math.
+It's great to see sparsity become a mainstay in SOTA deep learning models, and I'm excited to see what the future of sparsity research holds.